 Nope, we’re not gonna do it — we’re not going to give in to either side of the Valentine’s Day debate this year.
 We’re not going to say that “love sucks” because, in fact, we love love and think that the world could use a whole lot more of it.
 But we’re also not going to lean too far into the over-the-top romance, because there are infinite types of love beyond the soulmate kind of love, and because if you are in love, it’s probably something you should celebrate way more often than just on February 14.

-That said, Valentine’s Day is a holiday that can be really fun, sometimes in conventional ways, like with a fancy dinner (takeout, most likely, this year) or with chocolates and roses (wait … does anyone actually do that?), and sometimes in more modern ways, like a Galentine’s Zoom sesh, or a cozy night shaking up cocktails and eating pizza and too much candy with a sibling.
+That said, Valentine’s Day is a holiday that can be really fun, sometimes in conventional ways, like with a fancy dinner or with chocolates and roses (wait … does anyone actually do that?), and sometimes in more modern ways, like a Galentine’s brunch, or a cozy night mixing up cocktails and eating pizza and too much candy with a sibling.
 Whatever type of vibe feels right for you, there is a cider that’s just right for the occasion.

 Here are 13 ciders you should be cracking open this Valentine’s Day, no matter how you celebrate: